Getting Things Set Up

 A business bank account is an essential feature of your Amazon business.
 It will be used for all your transactions to suppliers/stores alongside receiving funds from your Amazon sales.

 Revolut has been one of the main bank accounts that Seller Circle members use for their Amazon journey, as such, we have partnered directly with Revolut.
-Whether you're a Sole Trader or Ltd company, Revolut has both options, alongside various different plans tailored to the features that you want!
+Whether you're a Sole Trader or Ltd company, Revolut has both options,

-If you are already set up as an Amazon Seller, changing from a Sole Trader to a Limited company can cause issues as the process of moving an Amazon Seller Account to a new entity requires re-verification, which tends to result in significant delays.
+If you are already set up as an Amazon Seller, changing from a Sole Trader to a can cause issues as the process of moving an Amazon Seller Account to a new entity requires re-verification, which tends to result in significant delays.

 You can now inform Amazon of the change of entity.
 The best way of doing this is to open a case log/live chat on Seller Central via the support section.
-They will most likely ask you to contact seller-verification-enquiry@amazon.co.uk with the requested documents and answer a few questions in regard to the change.
+They will most likely ask you to contact with the requested documents and answer a few questions in regard to the change.
 They will then give you the steps to do the conversion.